danielcalvogonzalez/pyviera-1/README.md

     print("No TVs could be found")
 ```

+## Example

+You can control your TV directly from the command line by using PanasonicCommand.py script.

+Just call it with an argument, the command to send to the TV.

 ## Compatibility
 According to the description on the [app store](https://itunes.apple.com/us/app/panasonic-tv-remote-2/id590335696?mt=8), the following models are supported: